 If we discover a violation of a provision of the Code that would result in our failure to qualify as a REIT, specified cure provisions may be available to us.
 Except with respect to violations of the gross income tests and asset tests (for which the cure provisions are described above), and provided the violation is due to reasonable cause and not due to willful neglect, these cure provisions generally impose a \$50,000 penalty for each violation in lieu of a loss of REIT status.
 If we fail to satisfy the requirements for taxation as a REIT in any taxable year, and the relief provisions do not apply, we will be required to pay tax, including any applicable alternative minimum tax (for taxable years prior to 2018), on our taxable income at regular corporate rates.
 Distributions to stockholders in any year in which we fail to qualify as a REIT will not be deductible by us, and we will not be required to distribute any amounts to our stockholders.
-As a result, we anticipate that our failure to qualify as a REIT would reduce the cash available for our current and accumulated earnings and profits.
-In this event, corporate distributes may be eligible for the dividends-received deduction.
+As a result, we anticipate that our failure to qualify as a REIT would reduce the cash available for distribution by us to our stockholders.
+In addition, if we fail to qualify as a REIT, all distributions to stockholders will be taxable as regular corporate dividends received deduction.
+In addition, non-corporate stockholders, including individuals, may be eligible for the dividends-received deduction.
 In addition, non-corporate stockholders, including individuals, may be eligible for the preferential tax rates on qualified dividend income.
 Unless entitled to relief under specific statutory provisions, we will also be ineligible to elect to be treated as a REIT for the four taxable years following the year for which we lost our qualification.
 It is not possible to state whether in all circumstances we would be entitled to this statutory relief.

-Tax Aspects of Our Operating Partnership, the Subsidiary Partnerships and the Limited Liability Companies
+Tax Aspects of Our Operating Partnership, the Subsidiary Partnerships and the Limited LiabilityCompanies

 All of our investments will be held indirectly through our operating partnership.
 In addition, our operating partnership will hold certain of its investments indirectly through subsidiary partnerships and limited liability companies which we expect will be treated as partnerships or disregarded entities for U.S. federal income tax purposes.
-In general, entities that are treated as partnerships or disregarded entities for U.S. federal income tax purposes are "pass-through" entities which are not required to pay U.S. federal income tax.
-Rather, partners or members of such entities are allocated their shares of the items of income, gain, loss, deduction and credit of the partnership or limited liability company, and are potentially required to pay tax on this income, without regard to whether they receive a distribution from the partnership or limited liability company.
+In general, entities that are treated as partnerships or disregarded entities for U.S. federal income tax purposes are "pass-through" entities which are not required to pay U.S. federal income tax purposes are allocated their shares of the items of income, gain, loss, deduction and credit of the partnership or limited liability company, and are potentially required to pay tax on this income, without regard to whether they receive a distribution from the partnership or limited liability company.
 We will include in our income our share of these partnership and limited liability company items for purposes of the various gross income tests, the computation of our REIT taxable income, and the REIT distribution requirements.
 Moreover, for purposes of the asset tests, we will include our pro rata share of assets held by our operating partnership, including its share of its subsidiary partnerships and limited liability companies, based on our capital interests in each such entity.
 See "-Taxation of Our Company-General."